magedhelmy1/magedhelmy1.github.io/README.md

 ## Contributing

 The old saying, "Two heads are better than one."
 Consequently, welcome to report bugs, improve code quality or submit a new feature.
-For more information, see [contributing guidelines](.github/CONTRIBUTING.md).

 ## Credits